-The main attractions for the Central Highlands are fishing, bushwalking, bird watching and recreational shooting.
+The main attractions of the Central Highlands are fishing, bushwalking, bird watching and recreational shooting.
 The area has a rich history with Hydro Power, with many historic power stations still providing power to Tasmania and the mainland via Bass-link today.
-Many travel to visit the historical hydro villages, such as Tarraleah, Waddamana and Wayatinah.
+Many travels to visit the historical hydro villages, such as Tarraleah, Waddamana and Wayatinah.

-There are also many stories from old timers of Thylacines walking the area.
-Its perfect country for them, and easy hunting grounds.
-If you hear what sounds like someone coughing in the night, bets are its a Tasmanian Tiger.
+There are also many stories from old-timers of Thylacines walking the area.
+It's the perfect country for them, and easy hunting grounds.
+If you hear what sounds like someone coughing in the night, bets are it's a Tasmanian Tiger.

 Images: Fly fishing at Penstock Lagoon and Aerial of Nineteen Lagoons, by Samuel Shelley

 Hydropower is in every town or small area found within the Highlands, you'll find these places easily on a travel map.
 Hamilton, Ouse, Derwent Bridge and Bronte Park are the largest towns with limited services available.

 - Bronte Park